fear resulting from the awareness of danger

 superseded by Lydia's situation, hastily exclaimed, "I beg your pardon, but I must leave you.

-easing the severity of a pain or a disease without removing the cause
+easing the severity of a pain without removing the cause

 She could neither wonder nor condemn, but the belief of his self-conquest brought nothing consolatory to her bosom, afforded no